ginjo/vue-helpers/README.md

 ### Defaults

-This readme code block will eventually be replaced by a link to the file where defaults are defined.
+This readme code-block will eventually be replaced by a link to the file where defaults are defined.

 ```ruby
   @defaults = {